The local-orbifold correspondence for simple normal crossings pairs: Rank reduction II: relative product formula

 Recall from \cite{NabijouThesis,NR19} that for a simple normal crossings pair $(X,D)$ with $X$ convex, the naive virtual class is defined (in genus zero) as the product of logarithmic virtual classes

-inside $\Kup(X)$ (we of course obtain a refined class on the fibre product $\Nup(X|D)$, but we are mostly interested in its pushforward to $\Kup(X)$).
+inside $\Kup(X)$.
+We also obtain a refined class on the fibre product $\Nup(X|D)$, but we are mostly interested in its pushforward to $\Kup(X)$.
 This definition extends to arbitrary convex embeddings via virtual pullback.
 An immediate consequence of Theorem~\ref{thm: product formula} is an identification of orbifold and naive invariants.

 \begin{corollary} For $(X,D)$ a convex embedding, the relation